anuragraj/philosopher/tutorial.md

 The tutorial will not discuss the peculiarities of each database search parameter or the advantages of each FDR scoring algorithm, the goal here is to demonstrate how simple it is to run an analysis.
 After mastering how to execute Philosopher, you can work on the more appropriate settings.

 ## What are the Basic Steps ?
 Your data analysis needs to follow a certain logic of execution.
-Each step will do something different with your data and gice you something back.
-You do not necessairily need to execute all the commands like that, some of the commands like the Prophets can be used with data processed somewhere else, for example.
+Each step will do something different with your data and give you something back.
+You do not necessarily need to execute all the commands like that, some of the commands like the Prophets can be used with data processed somewhere else, for example.
 Take this as a "default" order to get your results.

 1. Create a Workspace
 2. Annotate or download a database